Map of Argentina

 Venture into the jungle with a stay at Loi Suites, a wonderful eco-lodge nestled within the trees, or stay on the shore of the dazzling Lake District at Llao Llao, one of Argentina’s most famous and luxurious properties.

-Many of our favourite hotels offer stays on a full-board basis with food, drinks and activities included, so all you have to do is relax and enjoy your Argentine adventure.
+Many of our favorite hotels offer stays on a full-board basis with food, drinks, and activities included, so all you have to do is relax and enjoy your Argentine adventure.

-Argentina is a massive country with a myriad of wonders, and it can get overwhelming when planning your holiday.
-Most tour itineraries include time in the lively capital of Buenos Aires, and from there your itinerary will depend on your personal interests, such as trekking, outdoor action, wineries, wildlife or cultural encounters.
+Argentina is a massive country with a myriad of wonders, and it can get overwhelming when planning your vacation.
+Most tour itineraries include time in the lively capital of Buenos Aires, and from there, your itinerary will depend on your personal interests, such as trekking, outdoor action, wineries, wildlife, or cultural encounters.

-Wayfairer specialises in tailor made luxury travel, so don’t hesitate to contact us to discuss your itinerary ideas and create a bespoke holiday customised to your needs and preferences.
+Wayfairer specializes in tailor-made luxury travel, so don’t hesitate to contact us to discuss your itinerary ideas and create a bespoke vacation customized to your needs and preferences.
 Here are a few itinerary ideas to get you started.

 Highlights of Argentina Tour - 12 days